ElAwbery/Lucky_Egg/README.md

 ## Phase 1: building a simple web server and a website with object oriented programming
 ### 1. [Make a connection with the browser using Python](https://github.com/ElAwbery/Lucky_Egg/blob/master/01.%20Python_to_browser.py)
-Wrote code to display the body of an html file in a browser tab.
+Wrote code to display the body of an HTML file in a browser tab.

- - Wrote Python code to make an html file.
-This is stored locally.
+ - Wrote Python code to create an HTML file and write it to the file system.
- - Imported the Python os and webbrowser libraries.
+ - Imported the Python __os__ and __webbrowser__ libraries.

  The os.path module implements functions on pathnames.
 The documentation is [here.](https://docs.python.org/3/library/os.path.html)

-Used the os.path.abspath function to retrieve the full path to the stored html file.
+ - Used the os.path.abspath function to retrieve the full path to the stored HTML file.
-Used the webbrowser.open_new_tab function to show the stored html page in the browser.
+ - Used the webbrowser.open_new_tab function to show the stored html page in the browser.

-I also wrote a couple of functions to take input from a user then make and store a new html file with the input.
+I also wrote a couple of functions to take input from a user then make and store a new HTML file incorporating the input.

 ### 2. [Wrote a local web server to handle http requests](https://github.com/ElAwbery/Lucky_Egg/blob/master/02.%20Server.py)